 Concurrent with this FEIS, the Applicant has petitioned the Town of North Castle to include the Project Site within the North Castle Water District #8.
-As a component of the Preferred Alternative, the Applicant would extend the public water system from its currently proposed northern terminus of New King Street to the Project Site (see Figure
+As a component of the Preferred Alternative, the Applicant would extend the public water system from its currently proposed northern terminus of New King Street to the Project Site adequately sized to supply the Project Site as well as further extension to the Town (see Figure 1-14).
+On the Project Site, the Applicant would construct a 157,000-gallon water storage tank, to provide both domestic and fire water, as required by the Fire Code.
+The tank would be